CS2613-FA23/explorationactivity2-JackHuyn/README.md

     To create simple game using image, color.
 The game will be tetris will some basic color and concept with display leaderboard will be using data as the data frame display.

 #### What would be some sample input/output?
+    The output for this exploration will be a tetris game for 2 player to compete against each other

+    The extra output is the platformer game, which i already convert it into .exe file so it doesnt need to use cmd or VSCode to run